dyne/Zenroom/README.md

 [![Zenroom logo](https://files.dyne.org/zenroom/logos/zenroom_logotype.png)](https://zenroom.org)

-Zenroom is a **secure language interpreter** of the secure domain specific language **Zencode**, it makes it very easy to execute fast cryptographic operations on any data structure.
+Zenroom is a **secure language interpreter** of the domain-specific Zencode, making it easy to execute fast cryptographic operations on any data structure.

-The Zenroom VM is very small, has **no external dependency**, is fully deterministic and ready to run **end-to-end encryption** on any
-platform: desktop, embedded, mobile, cloud micro-services, web browsers.
-It can be embedded inside applications written in Javascript, Python3, Rust or Golang.
+The Zenroom VM is very small, has **no external dependency**, is fully deterministic and is ready to run **end-to-end encryption** on any platform: desktop, embedded mobile, cloud micro-services, and web browsers.
+Zenroom works inside applications written in Javascript, Python3, Rust or Golang.

-**Zencode** is a domain-specific language (DSL) similar to human language.
-With its **no-code** approach one can process large data structures through complex cryptographic and logical transformations.
+Zencode has a **no-code** approach.
+It is a domain-specific language (DSL) **similar to human language**.
+One can process large data structures through complex cryptographic and logical transformations.

-Zencode helps us to lower the liability of developers by leveraging the **agency of domain experts**: one can write and review business logics and data-sensitive operations **without having to learn to code**.
+Zencode helps developers to **empower people** who know what to do with data: one can write and review business logic and data-sensitive operations **without learning to code**.

 [![software by Dyne.org](https://files.dyne.org/software_by_dyne.png)](http://www.dyne.org)